govuk-one-login/mobile-ios-common/Sources/GDSAnalytics/README.md

 ### Form Action Menu Event

-This type of event fires once a users repsonse to a form or question is locked in i.e. as they navigate from one page to the next.
+This type of event fires once a users repsonse to a cta that is dismissable.
 ```swift
 let event = FormActionMenuEvent(textKey: "question answer")
 ```